dfinity/canfund/README.md

 ### Canister Registration

 Each canister that you want to fund using `canfund` must be registered.
-During registration, you must specify the method by which the canister's cycle balance will be fetched. `canfund` supports three different balance-fetching methods:
+During registration, you must specify the method by which the canister's cycle balance will be fetched. `canfund` supports two different balance-fetching methods:

 1. **FetchCyclesBalanceFromCanisterStatus**: Fetches the canister's cycle balance by calling the `canister_status` method on the management canister.
 This method is only suitable if the caller has permission to invoke `canister_status`, which is typically restricted to the controllers of the target canister.